 We can’t say enough about the magic that unfolds within each of Disney World’s theme parks!
 From Magic Kingdom’s pixie dust experiences to Animal Kingdom’s respect for planet Earth – the parks really have it all.
 The best way, however, to keep that Disney bubble from popping is to stay at one of Disney’s 25+ resorts.
 Check out these 10 things you’ll want to know BEFORE you go to a Disney Resort.

 1 – Four “Categories”

 Selecting which Disney Resort to stay at for your memorable vacation can be tricky.
-We are thankful however that Disney breaks down their resorts into categories that help those looking to stay within a particular price point.
-The four resort categories include Value, Moderate, Deluxe and Deluxe Villas – with Value being the lower end of cost per night.
+We are thankful, however, that Disney breaks down their resorts into categories that help those looking to stay within a particular price point.
+The four resort categories include Value, Moderate, Deluxe, and Deluxe Villas – with Value being the lower end of cost per night.
 Staying at a Deluxe Villa means you’re closer to the parks and have greater amenities.
-Keep in mind – Disney commercials typically showcase their Deluxe category resorts so it’s especially important to understand the categories so if you decide to book a Value resort, you aren’t disappointed when you arrive and it doesn’t have all the luxury you see in the commercials!
+Keep in mind – Disney commercials typically showcase their Deluxe category resorts, so it’s especially important to understand the categories, so if you decide to book a Value resort, you aren’t disappointed when you arrive.
+It doesn’t have all the luxury you see in the commercials!

 2 – Room Types & Amenities